GoDodgers/unix_linux_practice/README.md

 Note: _"Blocking"_ effectively means _"waiting,"_ but what we call _"waiting"_ refers to waiting to be scheduled or ready to be scheduled.
 So a blocked process waiting from some trigger to unblock, then waits _**again**_ in the _"waiting"_ state to be scheduled.

+Note :: Process can get terminated for a verity of reasons, but when a process wishes to terminate itself it is done so with the _**_exit**_ system call.